 There are a variety of ways to extract CBD from hemp.
 Manufacturers may use solvents to extract cannabinoids, but this is not considered the best method because there may be harmful residue in the final product.

-CO2 extraction is considered the safest, most effective extraction method.
+CO2 extraction is considered the purest, most effective extraction method.
 It uses recyclable carbon dioxide, heated and pressurized to act as a solvent, to strip the cannabinoids from the plant matter.
 Unlike other solvents, CO2 is perfectly safe for human consumption, and therefore it cannot lead to contaminants in the final product.

 Extraction usually involves taking multiple cannabinoids from the plant.
 Some brands will then filter the extract until only cannabidiol remains, creating a CBD isolate.